sammrl/owl-redesign-prototype/README.md

-# Modern Frontend and API Implementation for OWL Multi-Agent System
+# Modern Frontend and API Implementation for OWL Multi-Agent AI System

 This repository contains my custom implementation for the OWL (Optimized Workforce Learning) multi-agent collaboration system.
 It provides both: